Mercury Rev: Breakthrough albums: Deserter's Songs and All is Dream (1998–2001)

-Later years
+The Secret Migration, Snowflake Midnight and others (2004–2014)

-Molina had become a full Mercury Rev member by the time of Mercury Rev's fifth album, The Secret Migration, which was released on January 24, 2005, and on which he played both keyboards and bass guitar.
-The album featured the UK Top 40 single "In A Funny Way" (#28).
-The album itself reached #16 in the UK Albums chart.
-Mercel moved to keyboards for the subsequent tours, with his place on drums being taken on live dates by Jason Miranda.
+Carlos Anthony Molina had become a full Mercury Rev member by the time of Mercury Rev's fifth album, The Secret Migration, which was released on January 24, 2005, and on which he played both keyboards and bass guitar.
+The album featured the UK Top 40 single "In A Funny Way" (number 28).
+The album itself reached number 16 in the UK Albums Chart.
+Jeff Mercel moved to keyboards for the subsequent tours, with his place on drums being taken on live dates by Jason Miranda.

-The Secret Migration was followed up in 2006, by a compilation album, The Essential Mercury Rev: Stillness Breathes 1991-2006 and the film soundtrack album Hello Blackbird.
-The band released a pair of albums on September 29, 2008: Snowflake Midnight, and a free MP3 album of instrumentals, Strange Attractor, following which Jeff Mercel left the band (although he would rejoin them on tour in 2011 to promote the release of the double disc reissue of Deserter's Songs).
+The Secret Migration was followed up in 2006, by a compilation album, The Essential Mercury Rev: Stillness Breathes 1991-2006, and the film soundtrack album Hello Blackbird.
+The band released a pair of albums on September 29, 2008: Snowflake Midnight, and a free MP3 album of instrumentals, Strange Attractor, following which Jeff Mercel left the band (although he would rejoin them on tour in 2011 to promote the double-disc reissue of Deserter's Songs).
 Former Midlake keyboardist Jesse Chandler was recruited to Mercury Rev in 2014.

+Recent activity: The Light in You, Bobbie Gentry's The Delta Sweete Revisited, Born Horses (2015–present)

-The Light in You was released on October 2, 2015, through Bella Union, their first studio album in seven years.
-It reached #39 on the UK albums chart.
+Mercury Rev's first studio album in seven years, The Light in You, was released on October 2, 2015, through Bella Union.
+It reached number 39 on the UK albums chart.
 This was the first Mercury Rev album not to be co-produced by Dave Fridmann.
-By this point the band were officially a duo of Donahue and Grasshopper, with Molina, Miranda and Chandler still regularly contributing but as part of a set of support musicians.
+At this point the band were officially a duo of Donahue and Grasshopper, with Molina, Miranda and Chandler still regularly contributing but as part of a set of support musicians.

-Chandler was a full member by the time of Mercury Rev's next album, Bobbie Gentry's The Delta Sweete Revisited (as the title suggests, a reworking of Bobbie Gentry's seminal album The Delta Sweete), which was released in February 2019.
-The album features instrumentation by Mercury Rev and a female guest singer unique to each song.
+Although Molina and Miranda's involvement with the band had ceased by 2016, Chandler had become a full member of Mercury Rev by the time that the band released Bobbie Gentry's The Delta Sweete Revisited in February 2019.
+This was a reworking of Bobbie Gentry's 1968 album The Delta Sweete, featuring instrumentation by Mercury Rev and a different female guest singer on each song.
 Lucinda Williams, actress Carice van Houten, Beth Orton and Norah Jones were among the vocalists.
-The album was another UK Top 40 hit in the UK for the band (#32).
+The album achieved a Top 40 position in the UK chart, peaking at number 32.

-"Holes" was covered by The National's lead singer Matt Berninger in 2020.

-The 2021 Mercury Rev touring band featured Donahue, Grasshopper, bass player Chris Heitzman, drummer Don McCreevy and keyboard player Marion Genser.

-Trivia

-In 2021 "Holes" was featured in the popular Sing 2 movie.

-Other movies in which the band's songs can be heard are Gunpowder Milkshake (2020, "Goddess On A Hiway") and Love And Monsters (2020, "Opus 40").
+2021 saw further changes to the Mercury Rev line-up, with keyboard player Marion Genser joining the band as a full-fledged member.

+On June 4, 2024, Mercury Rev announced their latest studio album, Born Horses, which was released on September 6, 2024.
+The first single from the album, "Patterns," was also released on the day of the announcement.
+The band's line-up changed again that year, with Joe Magistro taking over on drums, and guitarist/flugelhorn player J.B.
+Meijers (who'd already made some band contributions in 2018) joining.